- MIRS: Chinese Studies Specialization

 The University of Michigan offers a number of undergraduate and graduate Chinese language and Chinese studies courses each semester through the College of Literature, Science, and the Arts, University of Michigan Law School, Ross School of Business, and the Ford School of Public Policy.

-Explore a list China-related courses identified by our staff
+Explore China-related courses identified by our staff

 Courses Organized by LRCCS